 - Maintenance slowed by unclear alarms and HMI flows

-Supported existing vision systems on the production floor — troubleshooting, optimizing, and connecting systems to factory infrastructure.
+Supported existing vision systems on the production floor, troubleshooting, optimizing, and connecting systems to factory infrastructure.

 Key tasks:

-- Debugged and stabilized inspection logic to reduce false rejects
+- Debugged and stabilized inspection logic to reduce false rejects — 50+ camera programs updated based on historical performance and statistics

 - Improved PLC alarms and HMI workflows for faster fault isolation